borgbackup/borg/docs/binaries/00_README.txt

 borg-freebsd14      FreeBSD (built on FreeBSD 14)

 *.tgz               similar to above, but built as a directory with files,
-                    not as a single self-extracting binary.
+                    not as a single self-extracting binary. using the directory build is faster and doesn't need as much space in the temp directory as the one-file build.
 *.asc               GnuPG signatures for *